How to get from Athens Airport to city centre

-You can travel from Athens airport to the city centre using three different means of travel, metro, bus and taxi.
+You can travel from Athens airport to the city centre using three different means of transport; metro, bus and taxi.
 The cheapest transfer option is the public bus, at only 6€ per person for a one-way ticket.
-The fastest option is an Athens airport taxi, however, this is also the most expensive option at 38€ per ride.
+The fastest option is an Athens airport taxi, which comes at a cost of 38€ per ride.
 Another means of transfer is the metro, which leaves every 30 minutes and costs 10€ one-way.